 In your title, you’ll want to outline precisely how many myths you are debunking and which industry they belong to.

-Your audience instantly knows what you aim to cover in your topic, leaving no room to second-guess.
+Your audience instantly knows what you aim to cover in your topic.

 Some examples for this blog post template might include:

 - 7 Lies You’ve Been Taught About Marriage

 - Why Pick-Up Lines Don’t Work – WAXX